Alfresco/docs-alfresco/ags/latest/using/gs/easy-access-records.md

 ## Classifying files and folders

-You can classify files and folders and apply security marks so that they can only be viewed or accessed by users who have the required security clearance.
+You can classify files and folders and apply {% include tooltip.html word="securitymark" text="security mark" %}s so that they can only be viewed or accessed by users who have the required {% include tooltip.html word="securityclassification" text="security classification" %}.

-There are four security classification levels you can assign.
-Security groups provide additional classification options.
+There are four security classification levels you can assign. {% include tooltip.html word="securitygroups" text="Security groups" %} provide additional classification options.

 >**Note:** You can also [classify records]({% link ags/latest/using/smc/user-guide.md %}#classifyrecordsfolderscategories) in the File Plan.